thegetty/quire-docs/content/docs-v1/key-changes.md

     📄 object-entry-02.md
 ```

-If you don't want a landing page, you must still create the `index.md` file but add `output: none` to the page YAML.
+If you don't want a landing page, you must still create the `index.md` file but add `outputs: none` to the page YAML.

 Learn more in the [*Pages Types & Structure*](/docs-v1/pages/) section of our v1 documentation.